AsphaltProAT/rope-float32-fix/README.md

 The fix is simple, costs negligible memory (cos/sin tensors are small relative to model weights), and eliminates a class of training instability that is difficult to diagnose because the NaN appears thousands of steps after the root cause.

 ---
+## Note-
+Data and tokenizer are streamed from private gcs buckets for IP protection.
+To run locally, update train_7b.py and data.py with your own tokenizer and gcs bucket respectively.
+---

 ## Repository Structure